There are a lot of sports betting blogs on the internet. With new ones being created on a daily basis.

 Who Are The Best Sports Betting Bloggers?

-Those are four betting blogs that I enjoy reading.
+Those are five betting blogs that I enjoy reading.
 I imagine there are some hidden gems out there that I haven’t come across yet.
 If you have a sports betting blog or enjoy reading one that I haven’t highlighted here.

 Put it in the comments section and I will add it to this list if its a good read.